patito/posts/a-hobbit-messing-around-with-git.md

 =) and I would like to share my little experience working with git in different teams.
 If you are reading this document maybe you want to share your experience as well.

-As I said before this document is my experience working with git when I used to live and work in the Shire and Bree (north west of Middle-earth).
+As I said before, this document is my experience working with git when I used to live and work in the Shire and Bree (north west of Middle-earth).
 You shouldn't take this post as a git reference, there are a lot of papers on the Internet explaining different git workflows and you should read them all.